 #10: Talk with a Tax Professional

-Tax advice from a seasoned expert is more than preferable.
-It is a must.
-In the 21st century, the tax code is extremely complex, some would even say convoluted, and requires long hours of study, consultation, trial, and error to grow comfortable with its intricacies.
-Those established firms that clocked those hours in accounting, preparation, and representation know the advantages and pitfalls of a small business tax return.
+If you're able to get tax advice from a seasoned expert, this is preferred.
+It's a must.
+In the 21st century, the tax code is extremely complex, some would even say convoluted and requires long hours of study, consultation, trial, and error to grow comfortable with its ins and outs.
+Established firms understand the accounting, preparation, and representation and know the advantages and pitfalls of a small business tax return.

-Perhaps one of the most urgent reasons to retain a tax advisor is the avoidance of penalties and additional levies, many of which far outweigh the fees for a reputable tax advisor.
-Moreover, doing so saves the business owner many hours of research and compilation of an accurate return.
+Maybe one of the most important reasons to retain a tax advisor is to avoid penalties and additional levies, many of which far outweigh the fees for a reputable tax advisor.
+Plus, doing so saves the business owner many hours of research and compilation of an accurate return.

-Plus, peace of mind follows when a professional has charge of business income tax preparation.
+Plus, peace of mind follows when a professional is in charge of business income tax preparation.
 Meanwhile, you make audits less likely when a knowledgeable and proficient specialist is attending to your state and federal taxes.
-Best of all, a strong advisor will educate an owner so that future returns will not be so daunting.
+Best of all, a strong advisor will educate business owners so that future returns won't be so daunting.

 The First and Last Word in Small Business Tax Strategies